LeonEstrak/LeonEstrak/README.md

 <hr style:="border-top: 8px solid #bbbborder-radius: 5px;"/>

 <h2 style="font-family:'verdana'">
 Heya !!
 I am Aniket Chakraborty 😃.
-I am from New Delhi, India and currently doing my B.Tech from NIIT University.
-I am an aspiring Software Engineer with an inclination towards Full Stack Development.
-I prefer working with Flutter or TypeScript in the front-end and using Go when designing my backend APIs.
+I am from New Delhi, India and currently managing the infrastructure of the India's biggest online Grocery Store.
+I am a Platform Engineer with experience in Full Stack Development.
+I like solving problems using automation tools, or creating automation tools that become a time-saver for my team.
 </h2>

-**Also, Actively looking for Internship Opportunities.
-Here's my [Resume](https://docs.google.com/document/d/1nIyFh8EHRiE0id_1oasR-uXgDAtigKcBathTfcggB9g/edit?usp=sharing)**

 <hr style:="border-top: 8px solid #bbbborder-radius: 5px;"/>
  <!-- <br/><br/> -->